 A Weekly Update for Families

-·Tuesday, Wednesday May 10th and 11th MCA Science Tests -5th grade only
+· Tuesday, Wednesday May 10th and 11th MCA Science Tests

 ·Saturday, May 21st 2:00 PM Performing Arts Performance